New book teaches children ABCs of Buffett's Berkshire Hathaway

 Most pages show companies that Berkshire owns or invests in.

 G, for example, is for "Geico," and features the car insurer's talking gecko.
-And W is for "Wells Fargo", and features the bank's familiar stagecoach.
+And W is for "Wells Fargo" (WFC.N), and features the bank's familiar stagecoach.

 The book's theme changed at Buffett's suggestion.